-We have exciting news to share: In 2021, the world will celebrate its very first World Field Epidemiology Day, and we are counting on you to make it a success.
+On September 7, 2021, we will celebrate the first World Field Epidemiology Day.
+We are counting on you to make it a success!

-Together, we can make a strong case for increased support and investment in field epidemiology for the health of the world.
+We invite you to join World Field Epidemiology Day through action, communication and advocacy.
+Share your work and your stories online, organize an event, and call on leaders to take action.
+Together, we can make a strong case for increased support and investment in field epidemiology for the health and security of the world.

 Why September 7?
 On this date in 1854, John Snow took his findings from his now-famous investigation of the Broad Street cholera outbreak to local officials, leading them to take action and remove the handle of the offending water pump.

 In the coming months, we will launch the World Field Epidemiology Day website, which will house campaign assets for your use, including key messages and multi-language logos.

 3 Steps You Can Take Now:

 1. Sign on as a partner (click here) to have your organization’s name and/or logo featured on the upcoming World Field Epidemiology Day website (organizational approval required).

 2. Spread the word among others who might like to participate, and encourage them to sign up (click here) to receive news about World Field Epidemiology Day.

 3. Start brainstorming ways to take action on September 7, 2021.
 This could include creating and sharing content about the impact of field epidemiologists or holding special events (including workshops, webinars, launches and more).